cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 given in {{roadmap}}.

-A suite is a bundle of algorithms that provides concrete recommendations for hashing bitstrings into points of specific elliptic curve groups.
+A suite is a bundle of algorithms that provides concrete recommendations for hashing bit strings into points of specific elliptic curve groups.
 Each suite is a tuple (E, H, f, ROM) such that

 -   E, is the elliptic curve group.